 The Field of Crosses

-The Field of Crosses Memorial Project is an annual display of white crosses on Memorial Drive in Calgary, Alberta.
-The display memorializes soldiers from Southern Alberta who lost their lives fighting for our country.
-Over 3400 crosses are placed in the memorial park from November 1 – 11 to signify the ultimate sacrifice so many made fighting for the freedoms we enjoy today.
-The project is now entering into its ninth year.
+The Field of Crosses is an annual display of white crosses on Memorial Drive in Calgary, Alberta.
+The display memorializes the thousands of Southern Albertans who made the ultimate sacrifice for our country.
+Over 3400 crosses are erected in the memorial park from November 1 – 11 to signify the ultimate sacrifice so many made fighting for the freedoms we enjoy today.
+2018 marked the 10th anniversary of the Field of Crosses.

 The soldier stood and faced God, which must always come to pass.